 Bat against guns when all burns

-The heinous serpent of terrorism bit into the fabric of peace as the world witnessed the Lahore terror attacks claim numerous souls.
+The heinous serpent of terrorism bit into the fabric of peace as the world witnessed the Mumbai terror attacks claim numerous souls.
 Every bullet that pierced through the fragile veil of life killed a little something inside all of us.
 One thing that hit me after the initial haze of distress, anger and then debate was the fact that the entire sub-continent has borne the brunt of a few dehumanised people and one of the aspects that has been fractured time and again is the realm of cricket.

 I take up the cause of cricket because it is more than just a game in this part of a world, it is an extension of our life and any dastardly act of terrorism in our region is bound to affect the sport.
 We have grown up living with the spirit of cricket and a lot of things that we think and orate emanate from our love for the game which is a part of our day to day routine.
 What the perpetrators of the attacks managed to do was to cast a bleak shadow of terror on our lives, the repercussions of which were for all to see with major tournaments being either postponed or cancelled.

-In India’s case, the English team flew back to their homeland only to realise that it is not just a regional problem and almost every nation is infested with the disease of terrorism in some way or the other and the best way to tackle it would be by refusing to give into fear.
+The English team flew back to their homeland only to realise that it is not just a regional problem and almost every nation is infested with the disease of terrorism in some way or the other and the best way to tackle it would be by refusing to give into fear.
 Shakespeare rightly said that ‘the show must go on’ and in these times of widespread hatred, it is the spirit of sport that can be a good deterrent to those who wish to cast lives with trepidation.

 The moment the Champions League was postponed, ICL World Series called off and the England squad flew back to their homeland, we could see that the attackers had managed to strike us where it hurts the most.

 The sub-continent prides itself when it comes to achieving feats in cricket and the very fact that the sport is suffering a backlash comes as a victory for the extremists.